Find Affordable College Courses

 Lenexa, KS

-With a ranking of #12, Grantham University did quite well on this year’s best schools for engineering technologies students.
-Grantham University is a moderately-sized private for-profit school located in the small city of Lenexa.
+Grantham University came in at #12 in this year’s edition of the Best Engineering Technologies Schools ranking.
+Grantham University is a moderately-sized private for-profit school located in the city of Lenexa.

 The average amount in student loans that engineering tech majors at Grantham University take out is $28,413.

-Edinboro University of Pennsylvania did quite well in this year’s ranking of the best schools for engineering technologies students.
-It came in at #13 on the list.
-Edinboro is a small public school located in the town of Edinboro.
+With a ranking of #13, Edinboro University of Pennsylvania did quite well on this year’s best schools for engineering technologies students.
+Edinboro is a small public school located in the fringe town of Edinboro.

 Engineering Tech majors at Edinboro take out an average of $11,520 in student loans while working on their egree.